mlabuda2/nf-tower-docs/docs/orgs-and-teams/workspace-management.md

 2. **Admin**: The participant has full permissions on the resources associated with the workspace.
 They can create/modify/delete pipelines, compute environments, actions and credentials.
 They can add/remove users to the workspace, but cannot access the workspace settings.

-3. **Maintain**: The participant can launch pipelines and modify pipeline executions (e.g. they can change the pipeline launch compute environments, parameters, pre/post-run scripts, and nextflow configuration) and create new pipelines in the Launchpad.
-The users cannot modify compute environments and credentials.
+3. **Maintain**: The participant can launch pipelines and modify pipeline executions (e.g. they can change the pipeline launch compute environments, parameters, pre/post-run scripts, and Nextflow configuration) and create new pipelines in the Launchpad.
+Users with maintain permissions cannot modify compute environments and credentials.

 4. **Launch**: The participant can launch pipelines and modify the pipeline input/output parameters in the Launchpad.
 They cannot modify the launch configuration or other resources.